CMSgov/QHP-provider-formulary-APIs/README.md

 `providers.json` contains a list of providers and the plans that cover their services.

-If a provider has more than one NPI number, please create seperate entries for each NPI number.
+If a provider has more than one NPI number, please create separate entries for each NPI number.
 If there is no NPI number, set the value to null (`{"npi": null}`)

 ### Schema